 While we are committed to providing as accessible an environment as we can, we are limited by finances, logistics, facilities, and volunteer staffing.
-If you see something that you need or if you have questions, please contact our Chair at firstname.lastname@example.org.
+If you see something that you need or if you have questions, please contact us at firstname.lastname@example.org.

 Finally, our accessibility goals are informed by universal design and disability rights activism.
 Universal design benefits all of our members by making our convention usable by as many people as possible.
 We strive to create an event that works for all of our members, balancing that goal against our limited fiscal resources and the paradox that sometimes one member’s accommodation is another member’s barrier.
 We always welcome discussion exploring how we can better accommodate our members, and we would deeply appreciate anyone who wants to step up to volunteer in this arena.
-To provide feedback, please send it to the Chair at email@example.com
+To provide feedback or to volunteer to assist, please contact email@example.com.

 Hotel & Facilities

-If you need an ADA compliant/accessible hotel room, please contact the Hotel directly when you make your reservation.
-The Hotel does have a limited number of these rooms so please only request this type of room if you truly need one.
-These rooms are located throughout the Hotel including out in the wings of the building.
-If distance is a factor in your abilities, please mention that to the Hotel representative.
+If you need an ADA compliant/accessible hotel room, please contact the hotel directly when you make your reservation.
+The hotel has a limited number of these rooms so please only request this type of room if you truly need one.
+These rooms are located throughout the hotel including out in the wings of the building.
+If distance is a factor in your abilities, please mention that to the hotel representative.